JitterCompany/piano-sensor/README.md

 This repo contains the following KiCad projects

-* encoder-breakout is the breakout pcb for the AEDR-8300 optical encoder IC
+* `encoder-breakout` is the breakout pcb for the AEDR-8300 optical encoder IC
-* main-board is a daisychainable board that connects to five encoder-breakouts
+* `main-board` is a daisychainable board that connects to five encoder-breakouts
-* uart-adapter connects to the main-board and delivers power.
+* `uart-adapter` connects to the main-board and computer (USB) and also delivers power.

 ## Firmware